 We use high quality raw materials to make our packaging and fulfil our mission to make food safe and available everywhere.
-Around 75 percent of our packaging is made using paperboard, which is a renewable, recyclable and truly biodegradable material.
+On average more than 70 percent of our packaging is made using paperboard, which is a renewable, recyclable and truly biodegradable material.
 Once our packaging has fulfilled its purpose, that doesn’t mean the value in the raw materials is all used up.
 Instead, those materials can be collected and recycled into something useful, rather than being wasted.
 When Tetra Pak cartons are collected and recycled into something new and useful, it also prevents littering, saves resources, and reduces climate impact.
 Recycling has always been a critical part of the Tetra Pak sustainability story.
 Now it is more than a license to operate – it’s actually a business imperative.

 Over the last two years, I have seen a significant increase in interest in recycling from many of our stakeholders.
 First and foremost, most of our customers - including all our global accounts - want to talk to us about recycling.
 They are making their sustainability commitments public and are relying on us to help them fulfil them.
 A lot of this increase in interest has been driven by new attention to the massive problem of plastic ocean pollution and littering.
 Even though Tetra Pak mostly uses paperboard to make our packaging, we are part of this conversation because we use some plastic.
 Earlier this year, we made a pledge to support the EU’s new Plastic Strategy, which is further focusing our efforts on renewability, use of recycled materials and recycling.